nbfalcon/better-jumper/Readme.md

 state saved to the savehist file when savehist is enabled the the context is set to `'buffer`.

+#### `better-jumper-idle-mode`

+`better-jumper-idle-mode`, a buffer-local minor-mode, records jumps when idling for `better-jumper-idle-time`.
+It can be useful when exploring different parts of a buffer.

 # Hooks

 #### Pre-jump Hook (`better-jumper-pre-jump-hook`)